archethic-foundation/archethic-docs/docs/participate/aeweb/usage/aeweb-front.md

 This web application, built with Flutter, can be used to deploy and manage static sites to the Archethic Blockchain.

 :::success
-Before reading the following tutorials, please understand <a href="/participate/aeweb/how-it-works" target="_blank">how AEWeb works</a>.
+Before reading the following tutorials, understand <a href="/participate/aeweb/how-it-works" target="_blank">how AEWeb works</a>.
 :::

 ## Tutorials